On normal subgroups of the braided Thompson groups: Introduction

 Note that, since $V$ is simple, any $N\triangleleft \Vbr$ not contained in $\Pbr$ satisfies $N\Pbr=\Vbr$, so the corollary could also be phrased: ``Any normal subgroup of $\Vbr$ either contains or is contained in $\Pbr$.''
 This was conjectured by Kai-Uwe Bux after the preprint \cite{bux08}.

 A consequence of these results is that $\Vbr$ and $[\Fbr,\Fbr]$ are perfect, but not $\Fbr$, which is somewhat analogous to the classical fact that $V$ and $[F,F]$ are simple, but not $F$.
-Also, we obtain some pleasant statements for the braided versions that are also true for the classical versions, like: any quotient of $\Fbr$ is either abelian or else contains $F$, and any non-trivial quotient of $\Vbr$ surjects onto $V$.
+Also, we obtain some pleasant statements for the braided versions that are also true (for sometimes trivial reasons) for the classical versions, like: any quotient of $\Fbr$ is either abelian or else contains $F$, and any non-trivial quotient of $\Vbr$ surjects onto $V$.

 We further analyze normal subgroups of $\Fbr$ containing the commutator subgroup by computing the Bieri--Neumann--Strebel invariant $\Sigma^1(\Fbr)$.
-This is a geometric invariant for a finitely generated group that, among other things, determines which such normal subgroups are finitely generated.
+This is a geometric invariant of a finitely generated group $G$ that determines which normal subgroups containing $[G,G]$ are themselves finitely generated.
 In general the BNS-invariant is considered to be quite difficult to compute.
 We state the result here, and see Section~\ref{sec:BNS} for the notation and background.

-\begin{main:BNS_BF} The Bieri--Neumann--Strebel invariant $\Sigma^1(\Fbr)$ for $\Fbr$ consists of all points on the sphere $S(\Fbr)=S^3$ except for the points $[\phi_0]$ and $[\phi_1]$. \end{main:BNS_BF}
+\begin{main:BNS_BF} The Bieri--Neumann--Strebel invariant $\Sigma^1(\Fbr)$ for $\Fbr$ consists of all points on the sphere $\Sigma(\Fbr)=S^3$ except for the points $[\phi_0]$ and $[\phi_1]$. \end{main:BNS_BF}